antariandel/kyanit/README.md

 `code.py`, which is the user code.

 Download `code.py` from the board with `-get code.py`.
-(Be aware, that this will overwrite any existing `code.py` that you may have in the current directory.)
+(Be aware, that this will overwrite any existing `code.py` that you may have in the local directory.)

 The `code.py` initially contains the following: